andrewspiers/scratch/scratch.rst

     ramdisk-id
     reservation-id

-I want to find where in current openstack documentation (or code!) this is actually documented.
+I haven't yet found where this is documented.
 The api is extremely easy to use however.

 Stardict Dictionary
 ===================